terminatorul/xref-tag/README.md

     Configures `gcc` and `g++` command line options in the given build environment for listing the complete list of `#include` file dependencies during compilation.
 This guarantees that no symbol will be missing from the generated tags, but also means that the additional dependency files are loaded every time `scons` runs.
-This takes a significant amout of time and will no longer be possible on large (enterprise) projects.
+This takes some time and may become noticible on large (enterprise) projects.

-    There are Builders exposed by `'xref-tag.gcc-dep'`.
+    There are no Builders exposed by `'xref-tag.gcc-dep'`.
 It must be loaded _after_ `gcc` and `g++`, and will automatically inject:

 	- options to generate a dependecy file (`*.d`) next to the object file at compile time:
-	- loading all generated dependency files whenever `scons` runs
+	- loading previous generated dependency files whenever `scons` starts
+	- loading re-generated dependency files again after a compilation
 	- adding the dependency file to the build system so they are added to the targets to be cleaned